 Now in development is the Loge Entrada, on Century Drive in Bend, Oregon.

-An Après Kickoff Party is planned for Saturday, April 14, as a public announcement of the renovation of the former 79-room Entrada Lodge.
-It’s also a fundraiser for the Central Oregon Trail Alliance (COTA), a nonprofit group committed to building and maintaining trails for hikers, runners and mountain bikers.
+The renovation of the former 79-room Entrada Lodge was announced at an April 14 Apres Kickoff Party.
+It was also a fundraiser for the Central Oregon Trail Alliance (COTA), a nonprofit group committed to building and maintaining trails for hikers, runners and mountain bikers.

 “Two cities in the country — Bend and Boulder (Colorado) — are synonymous with outdoor adventure,” said Genenbacher.
 “So we have pretty ambitious plans for the Bend property.”